 Nasturtium flowers are used in salad and stir-fried dishes, while its green seed pods are usually harvested and steeped in spiced vinegar and served as a condiment or garnish.
 Its stems and tubers are also used as a staple food in many regions.

-5. Nashi Pear
+4. Nashi Pear

-Unlike European pears, you cannot use Asian pears in baked goods or jams cause they contain too much juice.
+Unlike European pears, you cannot use Asian pears in baked goods or jams because they contain too much juice.
 Instead, Nashi pear makes an excellent choice to eat as a snack.
 They are peeled and served raw or dipped in spices to enhance the sweetness.

 Pear juice is also a favored fruit juice for its refreshingness.
 Nashi pear is known to help people with vocal problems and treat sore throats.
 Having a glass of pear juice every day is an efficient method to lose weight.